astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers/README.md

 ##### Remarks

-The Find, Delete, DeleteAll, and Update methods, by default, iterate through the target REST API's data set a single element at a time.
+The Find, Delete, DeleteAll, and Update methods, by default, iterate through the target REST API data set a single element at a time.